MarcelHohmeister/Arduino-Communicator/README.md

 - The app currently supports only **adding modules**; deleting individual modules is not yet implemented.
 - Make sure to match the **data types** in your Arduino code with the module configuration in the app.
 - The **console for Serial output** is planned but not yet available.
+- The app **tries COM9 first** on startup.
+If unavailable, a manual connection is required.

 ---

+## Folder Structure